๐Ÿ”” Pennsylvania Eviction Notice Laws

 Hearing Before Magisterial District Judge

-Both parties present their case to the Magisterial District Judge.
-Bring all documentation: lease, notices, proof of service, rent ledger, and any other evidence.
+Both parties present their case.
+Bring all documentation: lease, notices, proof of service, rent ledger.
 Hearings are typically brief โ€” 15โ€“30 minutes.

 5